TNO/scaling-res-profiles/README.md

 $FLH$: target full load hours

-The objective function $(1)$ minimizes the squared error to the target full load hours, while $(2)$ ensures the new coefficient is positive.
+The objective function minimizes the squared error to the target full load hours, while constraint ensures the new coefficient is positive.